Les AuCoin is one of the few modern-day Oregon political figures to write a memoir.

 AuCoin estimates that he went to 5,000 homes; his wife, 2,500 homes, and more than 300 volunteers covered many of the rest.
 They also made sure that his campaign signs popped up on lawns on the final two weeks of the campaign.

 Voters elected AuCoin by 12 percentage points over a better-known Republican opponent.
-Two years later, AuCoin won a second term — and in a year when half the 60-member House were newly elected, Democrats won a majority.
+Two years later, AuCoin won a second term and in 18 months the Democrats won the majority in the 60-member House.
 He became House majority leader during what historians say was one of Oregon's most productive legislative sessions.

-Two years later in 1974, AuCoin went for broke and sought the 1st District congressional seat being vacated by Republican Wendell Wyatt — and had never been held by a Democrat.
+Two years later in 1974, AuCoin went for broke and sought the 1st Congressional District seat being vacated by Republican Wendell Wyatt.
+It was a seat that had never been held by a Democrat and he won it.

 Class of reformers